shofinadhiroh/simpn/templates/README.rst

   A simple linear workflow: Task A → Task B → Task C.

 - **parallel.py**
-  A fork/join pattern where multiple tasks run concurrently.
+  A join pattern where multiple tasks run concurrently.

 - **choice.py**
   An exclusive decision gateway with configurable branch probabilities.